In front of the cameras, Nick Cummins is resilient, boisterous and the life of the party.

-Cheeky, boisterous and just the right amount of Ocker Aussie lad, Nick is the kind of guy people gravitate towards.
+Cheeky, and just the right amount of Ocker Aussie lad, Nick is the kind of guy people gravitate towards.

 Despite his incredible success as a rugby union player, Nick Cummins has always put his family first.
 An admirable trait he says is the result of being raised by single father Mark Cummins in Logan, Brisbane.